JLaffey-CB/pipeline-intro-lab/README.md

 We'll only use pipeline-intro-lab in this course.

+##### The demo env expires soon (need to fix this)
-In your browser navigate to http://localhost:5000 to access the Jenkins.
-Goto the Jenkins master and add a license.
-(The demo env expires soon, need to fix this.)
-Log into Jenkins and click Open Blue Ocean
+1. In your browser navigate to http://localhost:5000
+1. Goto the Jenkins master and add a license.
+1. Log into Jenkins and click Open Blue Ocean

 ## Part One